felipesaldata/python-professional/README.md

 # python-professional
-My projects and notes of the course "Profesional de Python" de Platzi
+My projects and notes of the course "Profesional de Python" at Platzi